foster-b/bf1122/README.md

 }
 ```

-#### `Errors`
+#### `Responses`

 `Conventional HTTP response codes are used to indicate if the API request was a success or a failure.
-2xx range indicates success.
-4xx indicates error (a required parameter is missing, etc.)`
+2xx range indicates success.`

 | `HTTP` | `Status Codes` |
 | :----: | :----: |